-Watch our athletes slide and explore the Whistler Sliding Centre's history and legacy from the 2010 Olympic Winter Games and learn about the sliding sports.
+Explore the Whistler Sliding Centre's history and legacy from the 2010 Olympic Winter Games, learn about the sliding sports and watch our athletes slide.
 Whether you are visiting in the summer or winter, there is no entrance fee to access the venue and watch sliding (except during select major or third party events).

-We are open for sightseeing and spectating during our on-ice season from October 19, 2021 to March 27, 2022.
-Our Guest Services building is open to public from 9:00am to 7:00pm on sliding days.
+We are open for sightseeing and spectating during our on-ice season from mid October to late March.
+Our Guest Services building is open to public on sliding days (check for hours and weekly track schedule closer during the season).
 The public areas along the track are stroller/wheelchair friendly (snow dependent).

 During your visit, please stay out of the track at all times/do not climb or lean over the railings, do not use flash photography as that distracts the athletes, and make sure you keep dogs on leash at all times!
 You can find more safety information below.
 Please choose footwear according to weather/winter conditions as walkways may be slippery.
 Note that in certain weather conditions, the shades along the track need to be closed to protect the ice, however the track crew always tries to open some for spectating in the public areas.

 Do not miss the unique chance to experience luge, bobsleigh and skeleton up close and watch sliding athletes train on our track - the only active sliding facility in Canada!
 Spectating is possible from the public areas along the track (please follow the signs to the viewing areas).